danialfarid/ng-file-upload/README.md

 **Upload.setDefaults()**:
 If you have many file selects or drops you can set the default values for the directives by calling `Upload.setDefaults(options)`. `options` would be a json object with directive names in camelcase and their default values.

+**Resumable Uploads**
+The plugin supports resumable uploads for large files.
+On your server you need to keep track of what files are being uploaded and how much of the file is uploaded.
+You need these two endpoints:
+ * `url` upload endpoint need to append uploading content to the end of already existing file if part of it is already uploaded.
+ * `resumeSizeUrl` a server endpoint to return uploaded file size so far on the server to be able to resume the upload from where it is ended.
+It should return zero if the file has not been uploaded yet.
+A GET request will be made to that url for each upload to determine if part of the file is already uploaded or not.
+You need a unique way of identifying the file on the server so you can pass the file name or generated id for the file as a request parameter.
+ By default it will assume that the response content is an integer or a json object with `size` integer property.
+If you return other formats from the endpoint you can specify
+ `resumeSizeResponseReader` function to return the size value from the response.
+Alternatively instead of `resumeSizeUrl` you can use
+ `resumeSize` function which returns a promise that resolves to the size of the uploaded file so far.
+This function would be responsible for contacting the server and finding out how much of the file is uploaded so far.
+ Make sure when the file is fully uploaded without any error/abort this endpoint returns zero for the file size if you want to let the user to upload the same file again.
+Or you Optionally you could have a restart endpoint to set that back to zero to allow re-uploading the same file.

 ##<a name="old_browsers"></a> Old browsers